-To retain movement, information, or memory, you have to repeat.
+To retain movement or information as memory, you have to repeat.
 Learning by doing facilitates practical learning that can be repeated as and when needed.
 With repeated use, the learner is able to learn from their mistakes and make the right choices independently.

 Let’s look at two examples of Learning by doing in practice: